-Just in time for the 74th anniversary of Black Thursday, which begins tomorrow, the senior curator at the Pathfinder Collection, RAF Wyton, has created a display around the Deverill collection and other very evocative mementos of the night of 16/17 December 1943.
+Just in time for the 74th anniversary of Black Thursday in 2017, the senior curator at the Pathfinder Collection, RAF Wyton, created a display around the newly acquired Deverill Collection and other very evocative mementos of the night of 16/17 December 1943.
 Time was very short to arrange this display, and we are most grateful to John Clifford and other members of the Heritage Centre staff for managing to put on such an attractive display at such short notice.

-It is the precursor of the much more extensive display on Black Thursday which will be created before the 75th Anniversary next year.
+It is the precursor of the much more extensive display on Black Thursday which will be created before the 75th Anniversary this year.

 There are a number of items on display in the cabinet, and some of the most notable are described here.